trueos/pcbsd/src-qt5/docs/preinstall.rst

 * **bs=** refers to the block size

-.. note:: On Linux, if you type :command:`mount` with the USB stick inserted, you will see two or more device nodes corresponding to the USB stick.
+.. note:: on Linux, if you type :command:`mount` with the USB stick inserted, you will see two or more device nodes corresponding to the USB stick.
 For example, :file:`/dev/sdc` and :file:`/dev/sdc1`, where :file:`/dev/sdc1` corresponds to the primary partition of the USB stick.
 Before using the
    :command:`dd` command, ensure that the usb stick is first unmounted.
 Then, remember to use :file:`/dev/sdc` (the device node without the number) as the option for the output file **of=**.
 Once the :command:`dd` completes, you might not be able to mount the USB stick on Linux as